collabnix/terraform/beginners/rds-restore/README.md

 - Run terraform init to initialize your Terraform project.
 - Run terraform plan to verify the changes and ensure the configuration is correct.
 - Run terraform apply to create the RDS instance and implement the restore strategy.

+## Getting Started

+To create the RDS instance and implement the restore strategy, follow these steps:

+- Install Terraform on your local machine.
+- Create a new directory for your Terraform project and place the main.tf and restore.tf files inside it.
+- Initialize the project by running terraform init in the project directory.
+- Review the Terraform plan by running terraform plan.
+It will show you the changes that Terraform will apply.
+- Apply the changes by running terraform apply.
+Terraform will create the RDS instance and implement the restore strategy using the specified snapshot.
+- Once the apply is complete, you should have your RDS instance created and the restore strategy implemented.